NEW REQUIREMENT FOR BOARD ELIGIBLITY (click here for more details)

 Send written request to ACGME/RC

-Up to 30 months of elective credit may be requested by a Program Director for prior educational experiences, such as a PhD degree in a relevant subject, clinical rotations (other than fellowships) obtained at an ACGME accredited programs, and neurosurgical training completed outside of the U.S., particularly if the resident is certified in that country.
+Up to 30 months of elective credit may be requested by a Program Director for prior educational experiences, such as a PhD degree in a relevant subject, and clinical rotations (other than fellowships) obtained at an ACGME accredited programs.
+Credit will not be awarded for neurosurgical training completed at a non-ACGME accredited program.
+It should be noted that the ABNS does not allow the length of residency to shorten due to elective credit.
+All residents are required to complete 84 months of neurosurgery residency.

-Written requests submitted by the Program Director to the ABNS.
-The request must include a complete description of the experience and justification for the request.
+Written requests may be submitted by the Program Director to the ABNS.
+The request must include all completed rotations as justification for the request.

 Year | Total | Total % | Total # | # 1st time | # 1st Time | % 1st Time | |||